Competition - Rules

 - BrewHound in Fort Worth, TX (View Map)

-- Homebrew Headquarters, Inc. in Richardson, TX (View Map)
+- Kettle to Keg in Sherman, TX (View Map)

-- Texas Brewing Inc. in Haltom City, TX (View Map)
+- North Texas Homebrew Supply in Dallas, TX (View Map)

 Note: If dropping off entries, please be sure to follow the competition packaging instructions.
-No loose bottles in six-pack holders will be accepted.
+No loose bottles or cans in six-pack holders will be accepted.

 All entries must be handcrafted products, containing ingredients available to the general public, and made using private equipment by hobbyist brewers (i.e., no use of commercial facilities or Brew on Premises operations, supplies, etc.).
 Entry forms must be printed off and sent with or dropped off with each entry.
 Please make sure to complete all sections on each form.
 If you wish to enter as an individual not associated with any team or club, please put N/A in the appropriate section.
 The Redcoat Challenge is not responsible for miscategorized entries, mailed entries that are not received by the entry deadline, or entries and/or paperwork that arrive damaged or are lost in transit.